 Our curriculum provides a broad range of experiences for our pupils and promotes Cultural Capital:

-Termly learning journeys allow our children to have opportunities in a wide breadth of experiences.
-Our pupils’ backgrounds, our culture and our climate for learning provide additional drivers that underpin all areas of our curriculum.
+Bespoke, personalised termly learning journeys allow our children to have opportunities in a wide breadth of experiences and create a love of learning.
+Our pupils’ backgrounds, our culture and our climate for learning provide planning drivers that underpin all areas of our curriculum.
 These drivers are renewed annually to ensure that our curriculum provision is malleable and responsive to the changing context of the local, national and global community that we live in as well as taking into account the specific needs of our children.
 Our planning drivers for 2021-2022 are explained below:

 - Emotional and Physical Well Being (inc Resilience)

 - Community Please click here to read about this years curriculum drivers in more detail.

 We offer an engaging range of experiences that support our culture: pupils enjoy a ‘full spectrum’ of academic, physical, spiritual, moral, social and cultural activities that enrich their lives and build their cultural capital giving them every chance to succeed academically and engage in wider society.
 Our curriculum enables all of our children to have the confidence and skills they need to be happy, life-long learners.